 The brand uses costume yarn blend from British spun natural fibers as well as carefully chosen eco blends from Italy.
 Each piece is finished by hand and in close collaboration with sustainable manufacturers across the UK.

 Kowtow is a New Zealand brand committed to only use renewable and organic fibers and ethical manufacturing.

-It is the ideal eco knitwear brand for the minimalist and all their knitwear is made entirely of 100% organic cotton.
+It is the ideal eco knitwear brand for the minimalist.
+All its knitwear is made entirely of 100% organic cotton.
 This means that the knitwear doesn’t contain any wool, and thereby no animal products.

-The brand is all about fair trade and they have even decided not to use any zippers in their items, because the couldn’t find anyone that was sustainable enough!
+The brand is all about fair trade and has even decided not to use any zippers in its items because the brand couldn’t find any that was sustainable enough.
 The collection isn’t huge, but the few exclusive styles are definitely worth a look!